-However, this will not be good, especially if you are a beginner unless you play with simple to learn drum songs for beginners.
-And there is a wide range of easy songs to play on drums today, for drummers that play a beginner drum set.
+However, this will not be good, especially if you are a beginner unless you play simple to learn drum songs for beginners, and there is a wide range of easy songs to play on drums today, for drummers that play a beginner drum set.

 In this guide, I will be talking about some of the easiest music to learn drums on.

 21 easy songs for beginners to learn drums